ZentaChain/ZentaDocs/README.md

 # Documentation

-This documentation is about Zentameshnet, Zentalk, Zentanetwork, hosting Zentanodes, Staking on the Zentanetwork and also more details about Zentachain ecosystem.
+This documentation is about Zentameshnet, Zentalk, Zentanetwork, Zentanodes, Staking on the Zentanetwork, and also more details about the Zentachain ecosystem.

 [Documentation](http://docs.zentachain.io)